 - U.S. Dept. of Education College Scorecard Low Costs, High Graduation Rate

-The University of Nebraska-Lincoln has been consistently designated as a best buy, best value, or a most affordable comprehensive national university over the years by publications such as the Princeton Review, Kiplinger's, and the Fiske Guide to Colleges.
+The University of Nebraska-Lincoln has been consistently designated as a best buy, best value, or a most affordable comprehensive national university over the years by publications including the Princeton Review, Kiplinger's, and the Fiske Guide to Colleges.
 Nebraska takes great pride in our level of academic quality and student life in combination with our level of affordability.
-A degree from Nebraska remains a great value!

 College Planning Resources

 TeamMates is a mentoring program that began in Nebraska under the leadership of Dr. Tom Osborne, former head football coach for Nebraska, and his wife Nancy.
-The program matches youth with mentors and offered scholarships that range from $1,000 to full tuition to attend college.
+The program matches youth with mentors and offers scholarships to attend college.

 The College Possible organization has a location in Omaha that serves more than 700 area high school students through partner high schools.
 College Possible makes college admission and success possible for low-income students through an intensive curriculum of coaching and support.
 College Possible has near-peer coaching, research-based curriculum, a peer support network, and a commitment to college success.